Vulnerability Scanning Best Practices: Where and When to Run Vulnerability Scans

 - Jan 16, 2014

-One of the things that should be considered with vulnerability scanners is the potential impact on the devices they are scanning.
+One of the things that should be considering where and when to run vulnerability scanners is the potential impact on the devices they are scanning.
 If the scan runs during working hours, there is the possibility of creating disruption.
 Ideally, the scan should be performed in the background with minimal degradation to network traffic and no impact to end-users.
 I heard a story from unnamed IT Security Analyst (protecting the innocent) that a vulnerability scan sent network-attached printers into a paper-spewing frenzy!

 On the other hand, you want to be sure that the scan is thorough.
 By definition this means that the scan may need to be more intrusive, which has been known to cause adverse affects and even system crashes on the device being scanned.
 For this reason, vulnerability scanners have consistently improved the technical methods including authenticated scanning, agent-based scanning, passive scanning, etc.